 I also learned to ASK instead of tell.
-I mean, how would you feel if your partner just told you/expected you to do all these things all day every day.
+Thunk about it, how would you feel if your partner just told you/expected you to do all these things all day every day.
 It would get a bit annoying.

 Instead, I learned to rephrase with a lot of “hey Miss Z, can we get the living room cleaned up, so we have room to do puzzles”?